- Business Rules

 - Ginnie Mae

-- This policy is delivered via email within one business day after purchase
+- Delivered via email within one business day

-- Complete sections on a Borrower's Ability to Pay and Net Tangible Benefit
+- Complete sections devoted to Borrower Ability to Repay and Net Tangible Benefit

-- Includes checklists for approved loans, and borrowers with non-approved loans
+- Includes checklists for loan production, approved loans, and non-closed loans

 |1.1||Goals and Objectives||Mandatory Review||Include the point of view or culture of your organization in this section, if applicable.|